swigmaster/swigmaster.github.io/export/export.md

     ![Service Connector](images/create-service-connector-3.png)

 6. The Connector Service provides an option to automatically create the security policy (permissions) required for this connector job to export data.
 Click **Create** in the box as shown in the image below.  **Note**: depending on your account type and previous setup steps, these permissions may have already been implicitly created.
-In that case this option will not be presented and it's safe to proceed to the next item.
+In that case this option will not be presented and it's safe to proceed to the next task.

     ![Service Connector](images/create-service-connector-4.png)